-What’s the meaning of the sharrow marking in the middle of the road downtown and around campus?
+What’s the meaning of the sharrow marking on the road?

 This is a national road sign, used where bicycling on the right side of the road has been deemed unsafe.
-It indicates the city’s recommendation of where the cyclist should ride.
 Its purpose is to prevent bicyclists from injury by keeping them away from the “door zone” of parked cars or keep them centered in a lane that’s too narrow for a car to pass.
+It indicates the city’s recommendation of where the cyclist should ride and is not legally binding.
 Manual on Uniform Traffic Control Devices Section 9C.07

 Can bicycles pass cars on the right within the same lane?